Spider basics, body, behavior

 Drawing of spider anatomy including labels for the various body parts.

-Underside of spider anatomy with cutout showing topside of head.
-(James Henry Emerton, as derived by Peter Coxhead / wiki; cc by-sa 4.0)
+Underside of spider anatomy with cutout showing topside of head (James Henry Emerton, “The Common Spiders of the United States,” 1902, as derived by Peter Coxhead / Wiki; CC BY-SA 4.0)

 The cephalothorax, or prosoma, contains the brain, central nervous system, mouth, eyes, esophagus, part of the digestive system, and venom glands.
 It’s a fusion of the head and thorax and is protected by hard “shells” on the top (carapace) and the underside (sternum), which are made of protein and chitin.
 Chitin is a polysaccharide that produces a tough material called cuticle.
 Underlying the cuticle is a layer of epithelial cells containing granules of pigment, which give spiders their colors.
 The spider’s four pairs of legs are attached to the prosoma.